videoturingtest/FALCON2018/README.md

 FALCON: FAst and Lightweight CONvolution
 ===

-This package provides implementations of FALCON convolution/ Mobile convolution and their corresponding CNN model.
+This repositary provides implementations of FALCON convolution / Mobile convolution and their corresponding CNN model.
+FALCON, a faster and lighter convolution, is capable of compressing and accelerateing standard convolution.
+FALCON compress and accelerate MobileNet with standard convolution for 7.4× and 2.36×, respectively.

 ## Overview
 #### Code structure